 In April 1993, at the request of Bingaman, Sandia National Laboratories appointed Julia Gabaldón, a loaned Sandia executive, to lead New Mexico’s Quality Initiative.
 Gabaldón continues to serve as President/CEO.
 The initiative quickly gained the support of dozens of corporate sponsors and volunteers from PNM, Sunwest Bank, and Los Alamos National Laboratory.

 Quality New Mexico started on its journey in July 1993 with a reception and news conference at the New Mexico State Capitol in Santa Fe.
 Gabaldón announced that Quality New Mexico had already received $500,000 in contributions and office space in downtown Albuquerque, furniture, computers, and salaries for other staff.

 Quality New Mexico – A Force for Improvement

-Twenty years ago Quality New Mexico (QNM) established the New Mexico Quality Awards program.
-Effective 2012 the program has a new name - New Mexico Performance Excellence Awards.
-Governor Susana Martinez provided a logical time for QNM to make the name change happen with Executive Order 2012-003 "Whereas, the State of New Mexico desires to be known as a "State of Excellence" with its businesses and organizations achieving role model and best in class performance status".
-QNM fosters the use of the Baldrige Criteria for Performance Excellence and is committed to assisting New Mexico businesses and organizations on their path to be highperforming, high-integrity, and achieving sustainable results in their marketplace.
-Along with its name change the program has four levels of assessments - three of which receive public recognition Level 2 Piñon (commitment to performance excellence), Level 3 Roadrunner (progress) and the highest Level 4 Zia Award (achievement).
-Level 1 Adobe (foundation) is a beginning level assessment for those interested in adapting and applying performance improvement principles.
+In 1994 Quality New Mexico (QNM) established the New Mexico Quality Awards program.
+In 2012 the program changed its name to the New Mexico Performance Excellence Awards.
+Governor Susana Martinez provided a logical time for QNM to make the change with Executive Order 2012-003 "Whereas, the State of New Mexico desires to be known as a "State of Excellence" with its businesses and organizations achieving role model and best in class performance status".